ganbuan/CyberNotebook/README.md

 | 503 - Service Unavailable | Server is either overloaded or down for maintenance |

 ### HTTP Response: Headers & Body
-<i>Response headers</i> provide essential information that the client and server need to process everything correctly.
+*Response headers* provide essential information that the client and server need to process everything correctly.
 These include:
 + Date - shows exact data and time when the response was generated (e.g. Date: Fri, 23 Aug 2024 10:43:21 GMT)
 + Content-Type - tells the client what kind of content it is getting (i.e. HTML, JSON); includes the character set to help the browser display it correctly (e.g. Content-Type: text/html; charset=utf-8)
 + Server - shows the kind of server software is handling the request (e.g. Server: nginx); Note: revealing server information might be useful for attackers, so consider removing/obscuring this